 Veracode is the only on-demand provider in the marketplace to offer a full application risk management solution.
 This solution includes an application inventory definition and an application security policy that provides multiple analysis methods and standard security ratings.

 Risk management is the process that allows IT managers to balance the operational and economic costs of protective measures and achieve gains in mission capability by protecting the IT systems and data that support their organizations' missions.
 Overall risk management encompasses three processes: risk assessment, risk mitigation, and evaluation and assessment.
 The tasks in this section detail best practices for implementing a successful software risk management program.

-While it may seem obvious that as part of a risk assessment organizations need to create a portfolio of their applications that are being developed, purchased, or maintained by an outsourcing provider, in practice it is a challenging exercise.
-With the advent of low-cost offshore development, open source and low-cost commercial software it is common to see application "sprawl" as individual groups or business units may have contracted work that previously would have required higher capital costs and formal approvals.
+While it might seem obvious that as part of a risk assessment organizations need to create a portfolio of their applications that are being developed, purchased, or maintained by an outsourcing provider, in practice it is a challenging exercise.
+With the advent of low-cost offshore development, open source and low-cost commercial software it is common to see application "sprawl" as individual groups or business units might have contracted work that previously would have required higher capital costs and formal approvals.
 When conducting an application inventory, involve business units, procurement and vendor management to ensure all software that was or is entering the organization has been identified.

 - Reputation damage

 - Operational risk

 - Personal safety